 What to expect on your Israel holiday

 Be prepared for strict and unavoidable security measures which start before you board an El Al flight in London.
-On arrival you should also be ready for large crowds in Jerusalem, particularly over Christian festivals.
+On arrival, you should also be ready for large crowds in Jerusalem, particularly over Christian festivals.
 Israel currently attracts over two million visitors and Jerusalem's old town can frequently feel full to bursting with tourists often outnumbering the locals.

 A private guide can help you navigate the narrow twisting streets, avoiding the tourist stalls, taking short cuts to avoid retracing your steps and accessing rooftops for views across the town.

-The city of Jerusalem, at the heart of the Holy Land, is without doubt the main highlight.
+The city of Jerusalem, at the heart of the Holy Land, is without a doubt the main highlight.
 This holy city remains a mixture of cultures and creeds and although the city has its different quarters, there is more intermingling than one might imagine.
 Wandering the narrow, walled streets amidst so many sites of great religious and historical significance is completely absorbing.

 Outside of Jerusalem is an impressive roll call of Roman and Crusader sites as well as the world’s oldest city at Jericho, and the world’s oldest church in Bethlehem.
 The contrast between Jerusalem and Tel Aviv is symbolic of Israel as a whole.
 Tel Aviv hums with energy and excitement and the Israelis do not hesitate to compare it with New York and Paris.
+In complete contrast to the metropolis, venture into the empty Negev Desert to experience traditional desert hospitality.

 Some ideas for an Israel holiday